soyuka/explorer/README.md

 See [bluebird docs](https://github.com/petkaantonov/bluebird/blob/master/API.md#option-concurrency), `tree.concurrency` and `search.concurrency` configuration options.

 In the configuration there is a `tree.maxDepth` parameter.
 It's used when *estimating* the size of a directory, we'll stop recursivity when depth is more than 10.
 10 is a lot actually, to improve performances you should lower the number.
-To get a more precise number increase it (this can get really slow, really fast).
+To get a more precise number increase it.

 The `search.maxDepth` indicates wether to search in the directory or not if it's too deep.
 Search will go faster but you'll get less results.